voschezang/drum-style-transfer/README.md

 ## Usage

-Start jupyter and navigate to `http://localhost:8888/`
+Start jupyter.
+This should open `http://localhost:8888/` in your default webbrowser.
 ```
 make start
 ```